Garage in Liverpool: Planning Permission Guide

 The 5 most recent decided applications.
 Addresses redacted to postcode area.

-Application for a certificate of proposed lawful development for conversion of garage to habitable accommodation involving replacement of…
+Application for a certificate of proposed lawful development for a garage conversion and no. 1 window to front

 These are borough-wide.
 See the 5 nearest to your address.